Regenchen/Regenchen.github.io/index.md

 ## Welcome!

 This is my personal blog.
-Posts are, in most cases, about data science.
-Sports, linguistics, investment and life progresses are the other things I would like to discuss here.
+Posts are, in most cases, about education and developmental psychology.
+Cultures, linguistics and sociology are the other things I would like to discuss here.

 ## Me

-I'm currently working for **Alibaba Cloud**.
+Human Development and Psychology Ed.M
+I'm currently a research assistant at **Harvard Graduate School of Education**.

 ## Career